arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ```

 We look for `data-reactive` elements and make a connection
 to the URL.
-On event we ask react to re-render new version of the
+On event we ask react to re-render a new version of the
 component in the same place.

 ### SSE in Rails